-Amazon Prime Day is happening on June 21st and 22nd 2021.
-Whether you’re shopping for instant pots or Amazon Echo speakers, you’ll find significant discounts on mainstream consumer gadgets on those two days and in the period right before and possibly right after.
+Amazon Prime Day is happening on July 12th and 13th 2022.
+Whether you’re shopping for Kindles or Amazon Echo speakers, you’ll find significant discounts on mainstream consumer gadgets on those two days and in the period right before and possibly right after.

 But what can you expect in terms of prime day deals on PC hardware and other tech?